 All U.S. states and Canadian provinces or territories require that infants and small children be restrained in an approved child restraint at all times while the vehicle is being operated.
 Canadian law requires the top tether strap on forward-facing child restraints be secured to the designated anchor point on the vehicle.

-LATCH system lower anchor locations (Crew cab models)
+(Crew cab models)